farmOS/farmOS/docs/development/docker.md

 the container.
 It will download the version specified in the `FARMOS_VERSION` variable.
 The `FARMOS_DEV_BRANCH` variable is ignored.

-### Persistent data
+### Rebuilding the codebase

 The farmOS Docker image assumes that the entire farmOS codebase (located in `/var/www/html` within the container) will be mounted on the host as a [Docker volume].
 A Docker `ENTRYPOINT` script is included to ensure that the farmOS codebase is created within that volume.
+When the container is destroyed, everything in `/var/www/html` persists in the host volume.

+Since the farmOS codebase is built in the `ENTRYPOINT` script, and not in the Dockerfile, that means that updating your Docker image will not necessarily update your farmOS codebase.

+Therefore, the `ENTRTYPOINT` script has logic to decide if/when the farmOS codebase should be rebuilt.
+Simply put, if you are running a packaged release of farmOS, and a new version of farmOS is released, all you have to do is pull an updated farmOS Docker image and rebuild your container to get the new version.

+If, on the other hand, you have a development build (`FARMOS_DEV` is `true`), then the only way to trigger a rebuild is to delete `profiles/farm/farm.info`.
+Then, stop and start your container and the farmOS development codebase will be rebuilt with `drush make`.

+More specifically, farmOS will be rebuilt if one of the following is true:

+1. `profiles/farm/farm.info` is missing, or:
+2. `FARMOS_DEV` is `false` and the version string in `profiles/farm/farm.info` does not match `FARMOS_VERSION` in the Dockerfile.
-When the container is destroyed, everything in `/var/www/html` (the entire farmOS codebase) is preserved in the host.
-When a new container is created, the `docker-entrypoint.sh` script rebuilds the farmOS codebase based on the status of the environment variables described above.
-When this happens, everything in the codebase is wiped out and replaced automatically, with the exception of the `/var/www/html/sites` directory - which is preserved across the rebuild.

-This ensures that Drupal's `settings.php`, any uploaded files (in `sites/default/files`), and any additional modules that you add to `sites/*/modules` are not lost when the farmOS codebase is rebuilt.
+When the codebase is rebuilt, everything in `/var/www/html` is wiped out and replaced automatically, with the exception of the `/var/www/html/sites` directory - which is preserved across the rebuild.
+This ensures that Drupal's `settings.php`, any uploaded files (in `sites/default/files`), and any additional modules that you add to `sites/*/modules` are not lost when the codebase is rebuilt.

-**WARNING:** If you have a development environment (created with `FARMOS_DEV` set to `true`) and you have made changes to any of the working Git repositories in `/var/www/html/profiles/farm`, they will be overwritten when the container is rebuilt.
-The best way to avoid this is to copy any overridden modules/themes to the `sites/all/modules` or `sites/all/themes` directory so that they are preserved when the container is rebuilt.
+**WARNING:** If you have a development environment (created with `FARMOS_DEV` set to `true`) and you have made changes to any of the working Git repositories in `/var/www/html/profiles/farm`, they will be overwritten when the codebase is rebuilt.
+The best way to avoid this is to copy any overridden modules/themes to the `sites/all/modules` or `sites/all/themes` directory so that they are preserved when the codebase is rebuilt.

 ## Local development with Docker Compose